nanoporetech/katuali/README.md

         'run1':
             'GENOME_SIZE': '4.0M'  # for canu we need to specify genome size

+There are three predefined pipelines.
-To perform basecalling, a quick assembly with miniasm, and consensus with racon and medaka it is sufficient to run:
+    * To perform basecalling, a quick assembly with miniasm, and consensus with racon and medaka it is sufficient to run:

         katuali --configfile my_config.yaml fast_assm_polish

-Alternatively to assemble with canu run:
+    * Alternatively to assemble with canu run:

         katuali --configfile my_config.yaml standard_assm_polish

-To polish the assembly with nanopolish (not recommended in tandem with flip-flop basecalling, where medaka is preferred):
+    * To polish the assembly with nanopolish (not recommended in tandem with flip-flop basecalling, where medaka is preferred):

         katuali --configfile my_config.yaml standard_assm_nanopolish

+The [documentation](https://nanoporetech.github.io/katuali/examples.html) describes how to create a pipeline with any combination of basecallers, assemblers and polishers.

 Medaka training pipeline
 ------------------------